-Although the myth of accountants being number nerds who love math isn’t really accurate, most accountants do have some common skillsets.
+Although the myth of accountants being number nerds who love math isn’t accurate, most accountants have some common skill sets.
 For example, you’ll need to be:

 Accountants can be employed in both public and private settings.
 Public accountants deal with public clients, while private accountants work for one specific business or organization.
 Let’s go over the differences.

 Of course, the accounting field has many niches to choose from.
-I’ve listed some of the more popular routes below, but other roles include accounting clerk, actuarial accountant, bookkeeper, cost accountant, payroll accountant, and even real estate appraiser and more.
-In addition, some accountants go into information technology and business valuation, too.
+I’ve listed some of the more popular routes below, but other roles include accounting clerk, actuarial accountant, bookkeeper, cost accountant, payroll accountant, even real estate appraiser, and more.
+In addition, some accountants go into information technology and business valuation.
 So as you can see, accounting careers are quite varied.

 Of course, all accounting positions require fundamental skills in accounting principles.
 But once you’ve mastered them, you can branch out to other types of professional employment.
 Therefore, no one will follow the same accounting career path.

 Basically, public accountants provide various services to businesses, governments, non-profits, and even individuals.
-They can deliver accounting services, of course, but they can do auditing, tax, and consulting, too.
+Of course, they can deliver accounting services, but they can do auditing, tax, and consulting, too.
 However, the type of work a public accountant performs can actually be fairly diverse.
 For example, they could prepare and review a company’s financial statements one day.
-And the next day, they could move to analyzing budgets, preparing tax forms, or giving advice on multiple financial issues.
+And the next day, they could move to analyze budgets, prepare tax forms, or advise on multiple financial issues.

 Forensic accountants analyze financial documents and look for evidence of fraud, embezzlement, money laundering, and tax evasion.
 For example, they might provide an analysis for legal cases or serve as witnesses in courts of law.